Were you injured in a head-on collision?

 Head-on collisions are among the most dangerous motor vehicle accidents on our highways and rural roads.
 Even with the protection provided by airbags and seatbelts, these crashes are often catastrophic and even fatal.
 Although head-on collisions are less common than other types of car crashes, such as rear-end accidents, the potential for serious injury and fatality is significantly higher.

 If you were injured in a head-on collision — or if your loved one was killed — know that you don’t have to handle this difficult situation on your own.
-Our Atlanta auto accident lawyers can help you explore your best options for financial recovery.
+Our Duluth and Atlanta car accident lawyers can help you explore your best options for financial recovery.
 We have the knowledge, skill and expertise needed to help families through the complicated medical and legal issues arising from serious crash cases such as these.

 A “head-on” or “frontal” car accident refers to when the front of 2 vehicles (cars, trucks, trains, boats, etc.) hit each other while traveling in opposite directions.
 Compared to side-impact (T-bone) crashes and rear-end accidents, head-on collisions are less common but often more severe due to the opposing force of both vehicles moving towards each other.

-Why contact our auto accident lawyer in Atlanta, GA?
+Why contact our expert car accident lawyers?

 Atlanta-based attorney Charles Scholle is a highly rated personal injury lawyer with the understanding and knowledge to help victims and their families handle the consequences of a head-on crash.
 We know the legal process is stressful and we protect our clients from dealing with that stress.